Tree-based Focused Web Crawling with Reinforcement Learning: Problem and Method Overview

 \subsubsection{MDP formulation}

-Based on the above, we formulate the crawling process as the MDP, $(S, A, P_{t,a}, R_{t+1})$.
-We denote a \textit{state} $S_t \in S$ at timestep $t$ as the directed subgraph of $G$ that the crawler has traversed at $t$; i.e. $S_t=g_t$.
-We define actions $\tilde{A}_t \subset A$ at timestep $t$ given $S_t$ (and thus $g_t$ and $C_t$), as the set of all available edges through which $g_t$ can be expanded by one new node; that is:
+Based on the above, we formulate the crawling process an the MDP, represented by the tuple $(S, A, P_{t,a}, R)$.
+We denote a \textit{state} $s_t \in S$ at time step $t$ as the directed subgraph of $G$ that the crawler has traversed at $t$; i.e. $s_t=g_t$.
+We define actions ${A}_t \subset A$ at time step $t$ given $s_t$ (and thus $g_t$ and $C_t$), as the set of all available edges through which $g_t$ can be expanded by one new node; that is: